 As data rates increase, the carrying distance decreases.
-That means that users who are beyond a certain distance from the telephone company's central office may not be able to obtain the higher speeds (see Table 3-2 for SDSL Maximum Transmission Distances).
+That means that users who are beyond a certain distance from the telephone company's central office may not be able to obtain the higher speeds for SDSL Maximum Transmission Distances).
 A SDSL connection is a point-to-point dedicated circuit, meaning that the link is always up and there is no dialing required.